HaleyTr/Tableau-Visualisations-and-Dashboards/README.md

 - The comparison of dine-in and take-away in terms of volume of transactions and $ value of the transactions

 - Which time of the day is generally busier than the rest

+## **Dataset 3: Motor Corporation Sales Data**

+This exercise is to clean the data using Tableau Prep Builder and develop multiple dashboards including performance, financial, operations and forcasting of the Motor Corporation.